+NOTE: NPAC Personnel have the capability to override the default value of FALSE, and set it to TRUE, when creating Blocks.

 RR3-114 Query of Number Pool NPA-NXX-X Holder Information – Return of Queried Data – NPA-NXX-X Data

 NPAC SMS shall return to the NPAC Personnel or requesting Service Provider all NPA-NXX-Xs that match the query selection criteria, as listed in the NPA-NXX-X Holder Information Data Model, for an NPA-NXX-X as stored in the NPAC SMS.
 (Previously N-360)